I specialize in the value of your jewelry.

 What if I don’t know whether I want to keep or sell my jewelry?

-In my Broker’s Price Opinion, I estimate how much money I expect to sell your item for, what my commission would be, and how long it would take.
-I also discuss other options, such as how to sell it on your own.
+In my Broker’s Price Opinion, I estimate how much money I expect to sell your item for and specify my commission percentage, depending on immediate liquidation or long-term consignment.
+I also discuss other options such as how to sell it on your own.

 If you work by the hour, how do I know how much the appraisal will cost?

-For almost all written appraisals, I quote a maximum fee that I won’t exceed so that you can decide whether to proceed.
-The fee for oral appraisals varies according to the items and the questions you need answered.
-Usually, an hour or less is sufficient for one or two items.
+For most written appraisals, I quote a maximum fee so that you can decide whether to proceed.
+The fee for oral appraisals is $90 per half-hour.
+The actual time required varies according to the items and your questions.
+Less than an hour is usually sufficient for one or two items.

 What should I do before I come?